|

 Because fantasies can tempt us

-to act on them, we can just as well call them by their theological name:
+to act on them, we can also recognize their association with

 temptations.